M2kishore/logritha-intern/README.md

-#Logritha Internship
+# Logritha Internship
-the following project is a part of the internship where I was exposed to a real world scenario project:
+The following project is a part of the internship where I was exposed to a real world scenario project:

-frontend\:
+## Features
+mobile friendly

+### frontend:
 react,
-backend\:
+### backend\:
 firebase

 ## hosted